Kayra1/game-demo/README.md

 # Preface

-This is a simple game with JWT token authentication and authorization implemented using React and Redux for the frontend and Node.js and Express for the backend.
-Please excuse some of the package bloat, as this project was done in a total of 12 hours.
+This is a simple game with JWT token authentication and authorization implemented using React and Redux for the frontend and Node.js and Express for the backend in 12 hours.
 Overall, it was a fun project that was a quick rundown of some of the most important features in modern web development.

 # Components